 Figure 2.
 Images of earliest stem-group and crown-group Osteichthyes

 The osteichthyan stem line includes a ghost lineage (shown as a blue bar in Figure 1), because the oldest known stem-group chondrichthyan (of Early Silurian age; see page on the stem-Chondrichthyes) is somewhat older than the stem-group Osteichthyes, which are of late Silurian (Ludlow) and younger age.
 Given that the two stem groups must have appeared at the same time, the osteichthyan stem-group transition must also have begun in the Early Silurian.
-However, that transition did not last long compared with that of many other clades; its maximum duration is estimated to be only 17 million years.
+However, that transition did not last long compared with that of many other clades; its duration is estimated to have been between 13 and 17 million years.

 References